Radio Times

-Radio Times (currently styled as RadioTimes) is a British weekly listings magazine devoted to television and radio programme schedules, with other features such as interviews, film reviews and lifestyle items.
-Founded in May 1923 by John Reith, then general manager of the British Broadcasting Company (from 1 January 1927, the British Broadcasting Corporation), it was the world's first broadcast listings magazine.
+Radio Times is a British weekly listings magazine devoted to television and radio programme schedules, with other features such as interviews, film reviews and lifestyle items.
+Founded in September 1923 by John Reith, then general manager of the British Broadcasting Company, it was the world's first broadcast listings magazine.
+In September 2023 it became the first broadcast listings magazine to reach and then pass its centenary.

 It was published entirely in-house by BBC Magazines from 8 January 1937 until 16 August 2011, when the division was merged into Immediate Media Company.
 On 12 January 2017, Immediate Media was bought by the German media group Hubert Burda.

 The magazine is published on Tuesdays and carries listings for the week from Saturday to Friday.
 Originally, listings ran from Sunday to Saturday: the changeover meant 8 October 1960 was listed twice, in successive issues.
-Since Christmas 1969, a 14-day double-sized issue has been published each December containing schedules for two weeks of programmes.
-Originally this covered Christmas and New Year (also included bank holidays) on some occasions those each appeared in separate editions, with the two-week period ending just before the New Year.
+Since Christmas 1969, a 14-day double-duration issue has been published each December containing schedules for two weeks of programmes.
+Originally this covered Christmas Day and New Year's Day, but on some occasions those have each appeared in separate editions due to the two-week period ending just before the New Year.